buzco/gr8success/src/products/wise-hand-tee.md

 title: Wise Hand Tee
 description: Destined for Gr8 Success, destined to get distracted every single time, unable to laugh at someone's horrible joke making it extremely uncomfortable to co-exist for a second.
-It's in your fate
+It's in your fate.
 shopify_embed: Coming Soon...
 ---